marcon29/rails-archery-score-tracker/notes.md

 # Archer Model
     - need to update assign_default_age_class as you create associations

+# ScoreSession Model
+    - force rank as necessary if not practice?
+        - only when all shots are scored? or all shots for each round (or RoundSet)?

 # Archer Controller
     - this is where to test attr formatting methods with actual input